antzsmt/ProdLogProg/README.md

 ## 🌟 Production Log App for Android

 ProdLogProg is an Android application for production logging.
-It is a public repository created by the user antzsmt.
+It is a public repository created by the user ѦηƬẑ.

 Main Function Points